GerryEL/IoT-Pertanian/README.md

 # IoT-Pertanian
-This IoT project monitors potato plant conditions using DHT11, MQ-135, LDR, raindrop, and soil moisture sensors.
-It automatically activates a water pump when soil moisture is low.
+This IoT program is used to automating plant growth using DHT11, MQ-135, LDR, raindrop, and soil moisture sensor to detect the environment and watering the plant based on it.

+You need to download the necessary libraries to use the code.